NEFSC/EAD-ASEB-Airradians_multigen_OA/RAnalysis/Data/Physiology/Respiration/readme.md

 		- juveniles: 20221116 (text files with loligo system)
 		- adults: 20230131, 20230223 (text files with loligo system - note the vessels were remeasured and unique on 20230223 due to scrambled tubing!)

+  - F2 Bay scallops (larval full reciprocal OA to D-hinge)
+	NOTE: these larvae are NOT representative of the F2 adults we have for genomics and were spawned for F3s, this was a full-reciprocal experiment with a 2023 spawn of F1s!
+    - D-hinge larvae day 2: 20230316

+  - F3 Bay scallops (larval full reciprocal OA until settlement)
+	NOTE: this full reciprocal experiment is overlapped with the F3 grow out of the low, mid and high pCO2 cohorts (unlike the F2 full reciprocal larvae experiment).
+Therefore, the larvae are representative of the same cohorts for genomics of F3s
+    - D-hinge larvae day 2: 20230407 - no size data, based on individual counts
+    - Larvae day 7: 20230412 - no size data, based on individual counts
+		- Larvae day 16: 20230421 - no size data, based on individual counts

 #### 'Reference_resp_ID'

 - Date      - self-explanatory